-A "C" is awarded to work that is rigorously competent.
+A "C" is awarded to work that is competent.
 The author can incorporate research to develop a subject effectively and engagingly.
-The author, while not yet accomplished in the craft of writing, clearly commands the forms and principles of effective composition-the various forms and genres of the essay; the paragraph and the sentence, their coordination and subordination; the role of audience, purpose and conversation in shaping prose-even as he or she struggles to produce effective writing.
-The struggle is clear, but so is the vision.
+The author, while not yet accomplished in the craft of writing, clearly commands the forms and principles of effective composition-the various forms and genres of the essay; the paragraph and the sentence, their coordination and subordination;

+the role of audience, purpose and conversation in shaping prose-even as he or she struggles to produce effective writing.
+A publisher would reject this assignment.
+There's a good article in there, it just hasn't come to the surface yet.